teepluss/laravel-up2/README.md

 }
 ~~~

-### After create a method "attachments", Blog can use "UP" to upload files.
+### After create a method "attachments", Blog can use "UP2" to upload files.

 Upload file and resizing.